What is Internal Revenue Code 382?

 To get the most of its NOLS, the company would calculate to get the biggest base amount that they can.

 However, when calculating the amount, keep in mind that the fair market value depends on potential adjustments as set forth in the said regulations.
-The Internal Revenue publishes monthly the federal long-term tax-exempt rate.
+The Internal Revenue Service publishes monthly the federal long-term tax-exempt rate.

 Offsetting Taxable Income